-'''

 .\run.bat subscribe mycmdlinespec file:///c:/temp/ale

-'''

 11. Use a file system tool to examine the contents of the /tmp/ale (or c:\temp\ale) directory.
 You will see that the Edge Server is creating XML files, each containing a single event cycle report.
 Alternately, if the subscription URI were to refer to a file (as opposed to a directory), then the successive event cycle reports would be appended to that file.

-'''
+12. In the shell, type:

 ./run.sh list-subs mycmdlinespec

-'''